-- Replace your heater's air filter monthly.
+- Replace your heater's air filter as recommended by the manufacturer.
 Your heating system will work less hard, use less energy and last longer as a result.
 Most homeowners can replace filters and do such simple tasks as cleaning and removing dust from vents or along baseboard heaters.

 - Use your set-back thermostat.
 California houses built today must have them.
 If you have an older home, consider installing one.
 A set-back thermostat allows you to automatically turn down the heat when you're away at work or when you're sleeping at night, and then boost the temperature to a comfortable level when you need it.
 Remember - it takes less energy to warm a cool home than to maintain a warm temperature all day long.
 Properly using your set-back thermostat could cut your heating costs from 20 to 75 percent.

 - Reverse the switch on your ceiling fans so they blow upward, toward the ceiling.
 Ceiling fans are a great idea in the summer, when air blowing downward can improve circulation and make a room feel four degrees cooler.
 A cooling draft is a poor idea when it's cold, however.
 By reversing the fan's direction, the blades move air upward in winter.
 This is especially valuable in high ceiling rooms, where heat that naturally rises is forced back down into the room.

 - Make sure all hearing vents are opened and unblocked by furniture or other items.
 This will ensure that the air is evenly distributed through the home.